geeogi/async-python-lambda-template/README.md

 Lambdas are connected to the AWS ecosystem and can be configured to run on a schedule or be triggered by HTTP request or by another AWS event such as SNS message or S3 upload.
 Lambda comes with an interface for monitoring performance and editing the function code on the fly.

-With AWS Lambda you only pay for the execution time you consume so if your code is fast and efficient then it can often be cheaper to run than a traditional server instance.
+With AWS lambda you only pay for the execution time you consume so if your code is fast and efficient then it can be cheaper to run than a traditional server instance.

+AWS lambda components can suffer from cold start times (~300ms with Python) so if your service needs very fast response times then you may require a dedicated server instance instead.

 ## Credit